jeremycaplan/life-dashboard/README.md

 **[Try the Life Experience Dashboard Here](https://jeremycaplan.github.io/life-dashboard/)**

-A powerful visualization tool that helps you understand and optimize your remaining life experiences.
+A visualization tool that helps you understand and optimize your remaining life experiences.
 Track your reading habits, movie watching, concert attendance, and holiday celebrations with meaningful metrics and actionable insights.

 ## Overview 🌟